Prometheus Pushgateways - Everything You Need To Know

 Obviously, you ought to change the operating system and architecture in this snippet if it is different on your machine.
 This will give you a binary Pushgateway in your current working directory.
 You can use it to start your own Pushgateway.

-If you would rather use a container then there are premade Docker images already waiting for you in the Docker hub.
+If you would rather use a container, then premade Docker images are already waiting for you in the Docker hub.
 A simple:

 docker run -it -p 9091:9091 --rm prom/pushgateway